What Is an LLC 1065 Filer? (Everything You Should Know)

 This return also provides information to the IRS about the business entity itself, such as its name, address, and EIN (Employer Identification Number).

-The form is due by April 15th of the following year and can be filed electronically through IRS e-file or by mailing in a paper copy of the federal form.
+The form is due by April 15th of the following year and can be filed electronically through IRS e-file or by mailing in a paper copy of the federal tax form.

-Does My LLC Need to File 1065?
+Does My LLC Need To File 1065?